Moose: Domestication

-Domestication of moose was investigated in the Soviet Union before World War II.
+De novo domestication of moose was investigated in the Soviet Union before World War II.
 Early experiments were inconclusive, but with the creation of a moose farm at Pechora-Ilych Nature Reserve in 1949, a small-scale moose domestication program was started, involving attempts at selective breeding of animals on the basis of their behavioural characteristics.
 Since 1963, the program has continued at Kostroma Moose Farm, which had a herd of 33 tame moose as of 2003.
 Although at this stage the farm is not expected to be a profit-making enterprise, it obtains some income from the sale of moose milk and from visiting tourist groups.
 Its main value, however, is seen in the opportunities it offers for the research in the physiology and behavior of the moose, as well as in the insights it provides into the general principles of animal domestication.

 In Sweden, there was a debate in the late 18th century about the national value of using the moose as a domestic animal.
 Among other things, the moose was proposed to be used in postal distribution, and there was a suggestion to develop a moose-mounted cavalry.
 Such proposals remained unimplemented, mainly because the extensive hunting for moose that was deregulated in the 1790s nearly drove it to extinction.
-While there have been documented cases of individual moose (eg Älgen Stolta) being used for riding and/or pulling carts and sleds, Björklöf concludes no wide-scale usage has occurred outside fairy tales.
+While there have been documented cases of individual moose (e.g., Älgen Stolta) being used for riding and/or pulling carts and sleds, Björklöf concludes no wide-scale usage has occurred outside fairy tales.

 Heraldry

 As one of the Canadian national symbols, the moose occurs on several Canadian coats of arms, including Newfoundland and Labrador, and Ontario.
-Moose is also a common coat of arms in Europe as well; for example, in Finland, it appears on the coats of arms of Hirvensalmi and Mäntsälä municipalities.
+Moose are also commonly found on northern European coats of arms.
+For example, in Finland, it appears on the coats of arms of Hirvensalmi and Mäntsälä municipalities.
 The seals of Maine and Michigan feature moose as well.